-To be clear, the sanctions against Ford here cross far over the curativecriminal line.
+To be clear, the sanctions against Ford here cross far over the curative-criminal line.
 The trial court found that Ford's counsel violated its order by allegedly eliciting testimony on the use of seat belts, the cause of Plaintiffs' death, and Plaintiffs' fault regarding the accident.
 At that point, the court had statutory authority to rebuke the attorney, provide the jury with a neutralizing instruction, or declare a mistrial if the trial could not result in a fair verdict.
 See O.C.G.A. § 9-10-185 (providing for such remedies).
-The trial court declared a mistrial and used its inherent authority powers to issue compensatory sanctions to reimburse the court and Plaintiffs for the costs incurred from defense counsel's alleged misconduct.
-Specifically, the trial court charged Ford with the court's costs of empaneling the jury and indicated that it would set a hearing to determine whether to award attorneys' fees to Plaintiffs to compensate them for Ford's conduct in allegedly causing a mistrial.
+The trial court declared a mistrial.
+It then used its inherent authority powers to issue additional sanctions.
+In an effort to compensate the court and Plaintiffs for their costs incurred from defense counsel's alleged misconduct, the trial court charged Ford with the court's costs of empaneling the jury and indicated that it will set a hearing to determine whether to award attorneys' fees to Plaintiffs to compensate them for Ford's conduct in allegedly causing a mistrial.
 Any such recoveries must be limited to costs directly resulting from the alleged misconduct.
-These actions cured the alleged misconduct.

 The trial court, though, did not stop there.
 It also punished Ford by striking its answers to liability.
-It precluded Ford from contesting that (1) Ford's truck was defectively designed and dangerously weak, (2) the truck's roof was susceptible to being crushed, (3) such a crush was foreseeable, (4) Ford's decision to sell such products "amounted to a willful, and reckless, and a wanton disregard for life," (5) Ford "knew of the dangers" posed by the products, (6) Ford had a duty to warn that it "willfully failed" to comply with, and (7) this alleged defect caused Plaintiffs' injuries and deaths.
-Thus, the sanctions exceeded the magnitude of the alleged offense, governed topics different from the alleged offense, and took away Defendant's right to have the jury be the finder of fact on these issues.
+Specifically, it precluded Ford from contesting its findings that (1) Ford's truck was defectively designed and dangerously weak, (2) the truck's roof was susceptible to being crushed, (3) such a crush was foreseeable, (4) Ford's decision to sell such products "amounted to a willful, and reckless, and a wanton disregard for life," (5) Ford "knew of the dangers" posed by the products, (6) Ford had a duty to warn that it "willfully failed" to do, and (7) this alleged defect caused Plaintiffs' injuries and deaths.
+Thus, the sanctions exceeded the magnitude of the alleged offense, governed topics different from the alleged offense, and took away the right of the jury to be the finder of fact on these issues.

-The trial court plainly did not "fashion an appropriate sanction."
+The trial court here plainly did not "fashion an appropriate sanction."
 Chambers v.
 NASCO, Inc., 501 U.S. 32, 44-45 (1991); see also Dietz v.
 Bouldin, 136 S. Ct.
 1885, 1892 (2016) ("[A]n inherent power must be a reasonable response to a specific problem."); Degen v.
 United States, 517 U.S. 820, 827 (1996) ("A court's inherent power is limited by the necessity giving rise to its exercise.").
+The court had a number of less severe options, including the use of curative jury instructions or admonishments to counsel in the new trial that would not eliminate Ford's ability to present a liability defense.
 This case can still be determined on its merits, and Ford has not forfeited its right to have its case heard on the merits.
-The trial court should be instructed before the retrial that it may use its inherent authority to address the alleged sanctionable conduct, but only in tailored, less sweeping ways.
+The trial court should be instructed before the retrial that it can use its inherent authority only in targeted, less sweeping ways.
 "Although punishment and deterrence are legitimate purposes for sanctions, they do not justify trial by sanctions."
-TransAmerica Nat.
+Id. at 918 (internal citations omitted).

+While this appeal presents an issue of first impression in Georgia, other states have provided for an immediate appeal when, as here, there is no relationship between the offensive conduct and sanction and the sanctions are excessive.
+See, e.g., TransAmerica Nat.
 Gas Corp. v.
-Powell, 811 S.W.2d 913, 918 (Tex.
+Powell, 811 S.W.2d 913, 917-20 (Tex.
 1991).

-Other states have provided for an immediate appeal when, as here, there is no relationship between the offensive conduct and sanction and the sanctions are excessive.
-See, e.g., id. at 917-20.
 An immediate appeal will ensure that Ford does not "suffer a trial limited to damages."
 Id. at 919.